Xilinx/vck190-base-trd/overlays/xvdpu/README.md

 'arch.json' file : "overlays/xvdpu/kernels/arch.json", also can be found "overlays/xvdpu/kernels/vitis_prj/package_out/sd_card/arch.json"
 ```

-**NOTE1**:
-For the SD image built with ES1 platform *vck190_es1_mipiRxQuad_hdmiTx*, need execute AIE workaround firstly before running apps of xvdpu.
-Please run command `/etc/init.d/aie_workaround4es1.sh` in linux shell after VCK190-ES1 board boots up.

-**NOTE2**:
+**NOTE!**:
 Some NOC parameters in Vitis 2022.1 have been changed, which will affect DDR performance, thus performance of XVDPU for running some models will be dropped.

 To get performance back, there is workaround to change the default NOC parameters for Vitis 2022.1.